-Marc is a member of our Environmental, Litigation, Labour & Employment, Municipal, Regulatory/Administrative, and Bankruptcy / Insolvency services areas.
+Marc is one of the firm’s Managing Partners and a member of our Municipal, Environmental, Litigation and Bankruptcy / Insolvency service areas.

 Marc is a co-author of the leading text on climate change law in Canada, The Law of Climate Change in Canada (Canada Law Book, 2010).
-He also writes the “Law East” column for the Environment Policy & Law newsletter.
+He also a former author of the “Law East” column for the Environment Policy & Law newsletter.

 On A Personal Note

-Marc is a past chair of the Environmental, Energy & Resources Law Section of the Nova Scotia Branch of the CBA, past chair of The Clean Nova Scotia Foundation and served for four years as a director of the Environmental Services Association of Nova Scotia.
-He is also a member of the part-time faculty at the Schulich School of Law where he teaches Business & Environmental Law and Environmental Law I. In his spare time he enjoys hiking, curling and reading.
+Marc is a past chair of both the Municipal Law and Environmental, Energy & Resource Law Sections of the Nova Scotia Branch of the CBA.
+He is also a past chair of The Clean Nova Scotia Foundation and was a director of the Environmental Services Association of Nova Scotia.
+For many years Marc taught business and environmental law courses at the Schulich School of Law.
+He also served as a member of the Nova Scotia Assessment Appeals Tribunal.

 - Canadian Bar Association